 - Make, model, and year

 Note: The VIN number can normally be found on the car’s dashboard in the left corner where it meets the windshield.
-It can also be found on the driver’s insurance card, or inside the door jam of the driver’s side door.
+It can also be found on the driver’s insurance card, or on the driver’s side door jamb.

 - Dates of birth